rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 ### Colors

-In this tutorial, We are going to create a NFT to represent our collectible color tokens.
+In this tutorial, we are going to create an NFT to represent our collectible color tokens.

 You will be able to create new color tokens and claim them so that they can be held in a digital blockchain wallet.